 The remainder of this paper is organised as follows.
-In section 2, we analyse the failures of BGP peering links in a transit ISP.
-In section 3 we first discuss the problem of protecting interdomain links and show that there are two different problems: the stub and the parallel-links problems.
-We then describe the principles of our solution in section 4.
-We show in sections 5 and 6 how those two problems can be solved by using protection tunnels.
-Then, in sections 7 we discuss the conditions under which it is possible to remove an activated protection tunnel without causing packet losses or transient forwarding loops during the routing convergence that follows the deactivation of the protection tunnel.
-Finally, we compare our proposal with related work in section 8.
+In section II, we analyse the impact of the failures of BGP peering links.
+In section III we first discuss the problem of protecting interdomain links and show that there are two different problems : the stub and the parallel-links problems.
+We then describe the principles of our solution in section IV.
+We show in sections V and VI how those two problems can be solved by using protection tunnels.
+Then, in section VII we discuss the conditions under which it is possible to remove an activated protection tunnel without causing packet losses or transient forwarding loops during the routing convergence that follows the deactivation of the protection tunnel.
+Finally, we compare our proposal with related work in section VIII.

-2. FAILURES OF BGP PEERING LINKS
+II.
+FAILURES OF BGP PEERING LINKS

-Several studies have analysed the performance of the global Internet and the impact of link failures from several viewpoints.
-A first possible way is to collect the link state packets exchanged by routers in a large network and infer the link failures from the reported changes.
-This method has been applied to several operational ISP networks [24, 37].
+Several studies have analysed the performance of the global Internet and the impact of link failures.
+A common approach is to collect the link state packets exchanged by routers in a large network and infer the link failures from the reported changes.
+This method has been applied to several operational ISP networks [6], [7].
 Those studies considered different networks, but they basically found three important results.
 First, link failures are common events that must be efficiently handled by the routing protocols.
 Second, a small number of links are responsible for a large fraction of the failures.
 This is the common but annoying problem of flapping links.
-Third, link failures are usually transient events.
+Third, link failures are usually short-lived events.
 Very often, the duration of a link failure is around a few or a few tens of seconds.
+However, those analyses were focused on links inside ISP networks and it is not sure that similar results apply to BGP peering links.